scala/scala-asm/README.md

 ## Structure

-This is a fork (a git clone) of the offical asm repository at https://gitlab.ow2.org/asm/asm.
+This is a fork (a git clone) of the official asm repository at https://gitlab.ow2.org/asm/asm.

 Tags of the form `ASM_X_Y*` come from the upstream repo.
 Tags named `vX.Y.Z-scala-n` are created in this repo and used to release our fork under `"org.scala-lang.modules" % "scala-asm"`.